Don't let those green beans go bad! Learn how to spot the signs of spoilage and keep your produce fresh.

 Avoiding Moisture: The Importance of Drying Before Storage

-Moisture is the enemy when it comes to keeping green beans fresh.
+Moisture is the enemy when it comes to keeping them fresh.
 Before storing, make sure the beans are completely dry.
 After washing them, pat them dry with a damp paper towel to remove excess water.
 Storing wet beans can lead to mold growth and a slimy texture.

 Freezing Green Beans for Future Use

-If you have a large extent of green beans and want to preserve them for future use, freezing is a great way to go.
+If you want to preserve them for future use, freezing is a great way to go.
 Here's how to do it:

 - Blanching: Before freezing, blanch the beans in boiling water for about 2-3 minutes.
 This process helps preserve their vibrant color, firm texture, and nutritional benefits.